Azure/Avere/src/terraform/examples/securedimage/CreateUploadUbuntu.md

 Tips:
 * ensure the final image is a fixed VHD, byte aligned to 1MB chunks + a 512K footer
 * it is highly recommended to start from the ubuntu Azure images provided on the [create-upload-ubuntu page](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-ubuntu).
 * If using vmdk images, you will need to convert to a fixed VHD.
-One way to do this is with [MVMC](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn873998(v=ws.11)?redirectedfrom=MSDN) and here is the [MVMC download page](https://www.microsoft.com/en-us/download/details.aspx?id=42497).
+One way to do this is with [MVMC](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn873998(v=ws.11)?redirectedfrom=MSDN) and here is the ~~MVMC download page~~ (new link needed).
 Alternatively, you can convert using [qemu as described here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic#resizing-vhds).
 * start with a small vhd to make upload easy, and it can be resized on the cloud using the [disk_size_gb](https://www.terraform.io/docs/providers/azurerm/r/linux_virtual_machine.html#disk_size_gb) property in terraform.

 Once you have prepared the fixed VHD byte aligned to 1MB chunks + a 512K footer, there are two choices for upload: